 Do we ever!
 Our Inquisitive Canine blog offers tips and solutions galore for anyone seeking answers to common questions such as leash-pulling, counter-surfing and crate training.
-In addition, you’ll find specialty topics such as fun ways to approach holidays with your canine friend as well as scenarios like Take Your Dog to Work Day.
+In addition, you’ll find specialty topics such as fun ways to approach holidays with your canine friend as well as scenarios like making sure your dog gets invited to parties.

 Do you teach obedience classes?

 Yes, we do!
 Options consist of our custom group classes designed for you and fellow inquisitive pet parents or those offered through The Center for Lifelong Learning.
 You may contact us or click on the links to find out more.